+The capture of animals in the wild can deplete native populations by up to 70%, according to EcoHealth Alliance, and threaten biodiversity.
 Crude and non-species-specific methods may be used to catch wild animals, which can damage the ecosystem and result in injuries or death for both target and non-target animals.
 A study in 2013 under the United Nations Environment Programme in West and Central Africa estimated that for every chimpanzee kept as a pet or in a zoo, another ten die in capture or trade conditions.

 They are often kept by people who don’t know how to care for them, or in conditions that don’t correspond to their physiological and ethological needs.
-A study published in 2019 demonstrated that snakes need space to stretch their bodies to their full natural length like any other animal, but in fact they are commonly kept by breeders and hobbyists in small vivaria and racking systems that don’t allow them to do this.
+A study published in 2019 demonstrated that snakes need space to stretch their bodies to their full natural length, but in fact they are commonly kept in small vivaria and racking systems that don’t allow them to do this.

 Problems also arise when social animals are kept in isolation, or solitary animals are kept with others.
 Species such as African grey parrots can pluck out their own feathers due to boredom and a lack of opportunity to socialize with other parrots.
 Sugar gliders are also very social animals, and can self mutilate when kept alone.
 On the other hand, solitary animals such as big cats, when kept together, can pose a serious threat to each other.

+Some animals die as a result of their owners’ inability to take care of them.
+An owner might lose commitment to an animal due to traits such as its long life expectancy, large size, complex housing needs, aggressive nature or high cost.
 Eurogroup for Animals’ member organisation AAP Animal Advocacy and Protection reported that in 2015, three-quarters of the animals they rescued had been abandoned.

-The discarded animals that do not end up dead or in shelters may add to the problem of invasive alien species (IAS) and can impact biodiversity and disrupt ecosystems in their new environments.
+Discarded animals that do not end up dead or in shelters may add to the problem of invasive alien species (IAS) and can impact biodiversity and disrupt ecosystems in their new environments.
 Some examples of abandoned animals in Europe that have become IAS include the red-eared slider turtle and the American grey squirrel.

 This makes it difficult to evaluate the exact source of all animals and thus the impact of their removal from the wild.
-The lack of proper regulations on the keeping and trade of exotic pets in many Member States, coupled with insufficient knowledge of some private keepers, can undermine the welfare of the animals and pose a threat to human and animal health and biodiversity.
+The lack of proper regulations on the keeping and trade of exotic pets in many Member States, coupled with insufficient knowledge of some private keepers, undermines the welfare of the animals and pose a threat to human and animal health and biodiversity.